 This paper studies inference in randomized controlled trials with covariate-adaptive randomization when there are multiple treatments.
-As in Bugni et al. (2017), covariate-adaptive randomization refers to randomization schemes that first stratify according to baseline covariates and then assign treatment status so as to achieve "balance" within each stratum.
+As in Bugni et al. (2018), covariate-adaptive randomization refers to randomization schemes that first stratify according to baseline covariates and then assign treatment status so as to achieve "balance" within each stratum.
 Many such methods are used routinely when assigning treatment status in randomized controlled trials in all parts of the sciences.
-See, for example, Rosenberger and Lachin (2016) for a textbook treatment focused on clinical trials and Duflo et al. (2007) and Bruhn and McKenzie (2008) for reviews focused on development economics.
-In contrast to Bugni et al. (2017), however, we allow the target proportion of units being assigned to each of the treatments to vary across strata.
-A textbook example of an experiment involving this type of treatment assignment mechanism is the Tennessee class size reduction experiment, commonly known as Project STAR (Student-Teacher Achievement Ratio); see Stock and Watson (2003, Ch.
-11) and Imbens and Rubin (2015, Ch.
-9).
+See, for example, Rosenberger and Lachin (2016) for a textbook treatment focused on clinical trials and Duflo et al. (2007) and Bruhn and McKenzie (2009) for reviews focused on development economics.
+Importantly, in contrast to Bugni et al. (2018), we not only allow for multiple treatments, but further allow the target proportion of units being assigned to each of the treatments to vary across strata.
 In this paper, we take as given the use of such a treatment assignment mechanism and study its consequences for inference about the average effect of one or more treatments relative to other treatments or a control.
-Our main requirement is that the randomization scheme is such that the fraction of units being assigned to each treatment within each stratum is suitably well behaved in a sense made precise by our assumptions below as the sample size ntends to infinity.
+Our main requirement is that the randomization scheme is such that the fraction of units being assigned to each treatment within each stratum is suitably well behaved in a sense made precise by our assumptions below as the sample size n tends to infinity.
 See, in particular, Assumptions 2.2.(b) and 4.1.(c).
 Importantly, these requirements are satisfied by most commonly used treatment assignment mechanisms, including simple random sampling and stratified block randomization.
 The latter treatment assignment scheme is especially noteworthy because of its widespread use recently in development economics.
-See, for example, Dizon-Ross (2014, footnote 13), Duflo et al. (2014, footnote 6), Callen et al. (2015, page 24), and Berry et al. (2015, page 6).
+See, for example, Dizon-Ross (2018, footnote 13), Duflo et al. (2015, footnote 6), Callen et al. (2019, page 24), and Berry et al. (2018, page 6).

-We first study the properties of ordinary least squares estimation of a "fully saturated" linear regression, i.e., a linear regression of the outcome on all interactions between indicators for each of the treatments and indicators for each of the strata.
+We first study the properties of ordinary least squares estimation of a "fully saturated" linear regression. i.e., a linear regression of the outcome on all interactions between indicators for each of the treatments and indicators for each of the strata.
+We emphasize that tests based on these estimators were not considered previously in Bugni et al. (2018).
 We show that tests based on these estimators using the usual heteroskedasticity-consistent estimator of the asymptotic variance are invalid in the sense that they may have limiting rejection probability under the null hypothesis strictly greater than the nominal level.
+As explained further below, this phenomenon contrasts sharply with the analysis in Bugni et al. (2018) of other tests that were found to be conservative in the sense that their limiting rejection probabilities were no greater than the nominal level.
 We then exploit our characterization of the behavior of the ordinary least squares estimator of the coefficients in such a regression under covariate-adaptive randomization to develop a consistent estimator of the asymptotic variance.
-Our main result about the "fully saturated" linear regression therefore shows that tests based on these estimators and our new estimator of the asymptotic variance are exact in the sense that they have limiting rejection probability under the null hypothesis equal to the nominal level.
+Our main result about the "fully saturated" linear regression shows that tests based on these estimators and our new estimator of the asymptotic variance are exact in the sense that they have limiting rejection probability under the null hypothesis equal to the nominal level.
 In a simulation study, we find that tests using the usual heteroskedasticity-consistent estimator of the asymptotic variance may have rejection probability under the null hypothesis dramatically larger than the nominal level.
 On the other hand, tests using the new estimator of the asymptotic variance have rejection probability under the null hypothesis very close to the nominal level.